ManeHakobyan/ManeHakobyan/XE.md

 XE converter page should be shown with the info and results provided in steps (10 EUR to USD).

 Test case 20.
-Checking that the calculations are automatically updated after clicking Convert when changing any parameter.
+Checking that the calculations are automatically updated after clicking Convert when changing the value of From field.

 Preconditions:
 1. User is on currency converter page: https://www.xe.com/currencyconverter/

 Steps to reproduce:
 1. Insert 10 in Amount field.
-2. Select Eur as From currency.
+2. Select EUR as From currency.
 3. Select USD as To currency.
 4. Click Convert.
-5. Verify that tha calculations are shown.
+5. Verify that the calculations are shown.
 6. Change From to GBP.
 7. Verify the calculations.

 Expected result:
 The info should be shown for 10 GBP to USD.

+Test case 21.
+Checking the dropdown list for To field.

+Preconditions:
+User is on currency converter page: https://www.xe.com/currencyconverter/

+Steps to reproduce:
+Click on To dopdown.

+Expected result:
+The list of most popular currencies should be shown followed by other currencies in alphabetical order.
+***To be updated to include currency lists provided by business side, otherwise I suggest to have USD, EUR, GBP as most popular currencies.

+Test case 22.
+Checking that the calculations are automatically updated after clicking Convert when changing the value of Amount field.

+Preconditions:
+1. User is on currency converter page: https://www.xe.com/currencyconverter/

+Steps to reproduce:
+1. Insert 10 in Amount field.
+2. Select EUR as From currency.
+3. Select USD as To currency.
+4. Click Convert.
+5. Verify that the calculations are shown.
+6. Change Amount to 20.
+7. Verify the calculations.

+Expected result:
+The info should be shown for 20 EUR to USD.

+Test case 23.
+Checking that the calculations are automatically updated after clicking Convert when changing the value of Amount field.

+Preconditions:
+1. User is on currency converter page: https://www.xe.com/currencyconverter/

+Steps to reproduce:
+1. Insert 10 in Amount field.
+2. Select EUR as From currency.
+3. Select USD as To currency.
+4. Click Convert.
+5. Verify that the calculations are shown.
+6. Change To field to GBP.
+7. Verify the calculations.

+Expected result:
+The info should be shown for 10 EUR to GBP.